 The familiarity of Santiago is overwhelming me.
 Everything reminds me of my first Camino Hike.
 It’s a bit like homecoming.
 It’s just this time, I had to walk the Camino alone.
-There’s no Carole or Denise.
-No Mateo who would travel to Madrid with me after finishing the Camino.
+There are no Camino Mums this time and no one who would travel with me to Madrid after finishing the Camino.
 At 2:30pm, I reach the Cathedral and complete the 260km on the Camino Portuguese Coastal Route.
 It’s scorching hot but it’s not holding anyone back to gather in Plaza Obradoiro.
 The atmosphere and the very familiar energies from the Camino that I fell in love with are suddenly there.
 I’ve missed those during my time on the Camino Portuguese.

 Since leaving Porto on 27th May I’ve walked a daily average of 25km.
 Even on my days off exploring Cies & Ons Island.
 260km pretty much alone.
 I would have loved a travel companion or at least made a genuine connection with someone, but the Camino had other plans this time.
 It was a different lesson it wanted me to learn.